Arbruiser/LUMI-ssh-tunnel/README.md

 ---

 ### **Step 3: configure and launch Docker**
-Open a second terminal and edit `opencode.json` with your `apiKey` from Step 1.
+Open a second terminal, clone this repository and edit `opencode.json` with your `apiKey` from Step 1.
 Then, build and run the container:
 ```bash
 sudo docker build -t opencode-agent .